microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/knownissues.md

         memory: 4Gi
         cpu: 2000m
 ```
-**Note:** When running `helm upgrade`, make sure to set any additional values that were set in the original Microclimate install, such as the Microclimate and Jenkins hostnames, otherwise the Helm upgrade may fail.

 Restart both the filewatcher and portal pods after the upgrade:

 ```
    kubectl get pods
    kubectl delete pods admin-microclimate-editorfilewatcher-<xxxxx> microclimate-ibm-microclimate-<xxxxx>